frederic-perez/AmE-dictionary/data/idioms.md

 __jibed (at something/at doing something)__ _old-fashioned, informal_ To be unwilling to do or accept something: _she agreed to attend but jibbed at making a speech._
 __Jill of all trades(, master of none)__ A woman who is skilled in or adept at a wide variety of tasks or abilities (i.e., the female equivalent of “Jack of all trades”).
 If used with “master of none,” it implies that while competent in a variety of things, she is not highly skilled in a particular one.
 __jill__ (gill, Gillian) A young woman. _A jailbait jill._
+__JK__ An initialism of “just kidding,” used especially in text messages and online communications to express that one was not being serious about their previous statement.
+Variously written as “JK,” “J.K.,” or “J/K,” in either uppercase or lowercase letters. _Yeah, def considering working on my uncle’s farm 4 the summer. haha jk lol_
 __Job’s comforter__ Someone who makes a person feel worse about a situation when trying to offer sympathy.
 A reference to the Biblical story of Job, who showed great faith amid difficult circumstances. _Larry is a real Job’s comforter.
 I know he was just trying to offer comforting words, but he made Maggie feel worse about her financial situation._
 __jock__
 __john__ _slang_ Toilet.
 The term is thought to derive from Sir John Harrington (1560 – 1612), he was an English courtier, author and translator popularly known as the inventor of the flush toilet.